Summer Jobs for Teenagers

-During the summer months, high street shops are always in need of extra pairs of hands to fill in and help bulk out their staff during the busy season.
+During the summer months, high street shops are always in need of extra pairs of hands to fill in and help bulk out their staff during the busy season, so often advertise jobs for teenagers.
 Shops often advertise their roles in their shop windows or online on job boards.
 Keep a keen eye out and ask family and friends to keep you in their minds when out and about as often these roles are on a first come, first serve basis.
 Turnover can be very quick in retail, you could be having an interview on Monday, and back in the shop starting work the next morning.
 The majority of shops pay minimum wage but come with added benefits of having staff reductions, so working for a company where you often shop is a smart move.

-It is very common for bars and restaurants to hire younger workers as waitresses, bartenders (must be over 18), or as pot washers.
+It is very common for bars and restaurants to have jobs for teenagers, and hire younger workers as waitresses, bartenders (must be over 18), or as pot washers.
 These are very sociable workplaces and you’ll get to meet all sorts of people and will develop a great friendship with your colleagues.
 Legally you can only work part-time until you’re 16, but working in a restaurant can be easy work, and you’ll usually get a share of the tips from the customers.

 Working as a waitress will give you fantastic experience for future roles in the hospitality industry, including working as a shift manager, chalet or villa host, or as a steward or stewardess on a yacht.